herickmotta/shopping-cart-front/README.md

 - Supports different types of vouchers

 **TESTS**
+- "yarn tests"
 - Acceptance - Simulates a user experience, api is mocked to better test consistency
 - Unit - Tests each components individually

+**HOW TO RUN**
+- Download zip or clone
+- "yarn" to install dependencies
+- Put the api url below in a .env file following .env.example
+- "yarn start"

 **NOTES**
 - Tests uses different libs because I started doing unitaries learning with react-testing-library.
 When I changed to acceptance ones, I begin to have some problems, and that's why I used cypress.